ajith-xilinx/aupera-fr-alveo-u30/new-aupera-fr-Readme-v3.md

 ```
 ---

-## 3.3 Copy firmware and driver from Docker image
+## 3.3 Copy Firmware and Driver from Docker image

 ```bash